Radon needlet thresholding: Applications to the fan beam tomography

 \subsection{The 2D case: Fan beam tomography}

-When $d=2$, the Radon transform studied in this paper is the fan beam Radon transform used in Computed Axial Tomography scanner (CAT scan).
+When $d=2$, the Radon transform studied in this paper is the fan beam Radon transform used in a computed axial tomography (CAT) scan.
 The geometry of such a device is illustrated in Figure~\ref{fig:CAT}.
-An object is placed in the middle of the scanner and X rays are sent from a pointwise source $S(\theta_1)$ making an angle $\theta_1$ with a reference direction.
-Rays go through the object and the energy decay between the source and an array of receptor is measured.
-As the log decay along the ray is proportional to the integral of the density $f$ of the object along the same ray, the measurements are
+An object is placed in the middle of the scanner and X-rays are sent from a pointwise source, $S(\theta_1)$, making an angle $\theta_1$ with a reference direction.
+Rays go through the object and the energy decay between the source and an array of receptors is measured.\vadjust{\goodbreak} As the log decay along the ray is proportional to the integral of the density~$f$ of the object along the same ray, the measurements are